Our Board

 Board Member

-Lynne joined Village Roadshow Studios in 1990 as PA to the General Manager of the Studios.
-After 5 years of being involved in the operations of the Studio Complex, she was promoted to Studio Manager, then to Vice President Studios Operations and in January 2008 was promoted to President of the Studios.
-In her capacity as President of Studios she is responsible for the day to day running and operations of the Studio Complex including studio financial planning and marketing.
-She travels to the USA twice a year and works closely with Screen Queensland and City of Gold Coast to attract productions to Queensland and lobby governments to increase incentives.
+Lynne joined Village Roadshow Studios in 1990 as Personal Assistant to the General Manager.
+After five years of being involved in the operations of the studio she was promoted to Studio Manager, then to Vice President of Studios Operations and in January 2008 promoted to President of the studios.

 Professor Scott Harrison